 Couple inspired by shocking trend uses 'power of business' to give back

 The holiday season is meant for giving back and serving the community.
-One New York City-based backpack company, State Bags, uses the power of business to donate fully-packed backpacks year-round to those in need.
+One New York City-based backpack company, State Bags, uses the power of business to donate fully packed backpacks year-round to those in need.

 Continue Reading Below